-Pergolas are easy and inexpensive to decorate because their basic, uncomplicated structure makes it simple to attach and hang accessories to them.
+Pergolas are easy and inexpensive to decorate because you can easily attach and hang accessories on them.
+Not to mention, pergola decorations typically don’t cost a lot of money.

-In addition to enhancing the look and style of your outdoor “room”, pergola decorations can actually increase the functionality of the space.
+In addition to enhancing the look and style of your outdoor “room”, pergola decorations can actually increase the functionality of your space.

 For example, lighting accessories can make the area more usable at night and curtains can add privacy and wind/sun protection.